anonAELLY/AellyX/README.md

 _You probably already know the difference between DoS and DDoS:_
 _A DoS Attack is run by a single Maschine and a DDoS Attack by multiple._

-_But how do we perform a DDoS Attack using Raven-Storm?_
+_But how do we perform a DDoS Attack using AellyX?_

-To connect multiple instances of Raven-Storm, you will then need to open a host.
+To connect multiple instances of AellyX, you will then need to open a host.
 Just execute the command `server` and define a custom password to prevent others from interfering.
 When run, you will receive a URL that you can connect to when executing the `ddos` command.

 ## Info and Warning

-__THE CREATOR (Taguar258) OF THE RAVEN-STORM TOOLKIT DOES NOT TAKE ANY RESPONSIBILITY FOR DAMAGE CAUSED.
-THE USER ALONE IS RESPONSIBLE, BE IT: ABUSING RAVEN-STORM TO FIT ILLEGAL PURPOSES OR ACCIDENTAL DAMAGE CAUSED BY RAVEN-STORM.
+__THE CREATOR (Taguar258) OF THE AELLYX TOOLKIT DOES NOT TAKE ANY RESPONSIBILITY FOR DAMAGE CAUSED.
+THE USER ALONE IS RESPONSIBLE, BE IT: ABUSING AELLYX TO FIT ILLEGAL PURPOSES OR ACCIDENTAL DAMAGE CAUSED BY AELLYX.
-THE CREATOR DID NOT INTEND RAVEN-STORM AS A TOOL FOR ILLEGAL PURPOSES AND THEREFORE DOES NOT SUPPORT ANY ILLEGAL ABUSE OF THIS TOOL.
+THE CREATOR DID NOT INTEND AELLYX AS A TOOL FOR ILLEGAL PURPOSES AND THEREFORE DOES NOT SUPPORT ANY ILLEGAL ABUSE OF THIS TOOL.
-BY USING THIS SOFTWARE, YOU MUST AGREE TO TAKE FULL RESPONSIBILITY FOR DAMAGE CAUSED BY RAVEN-STORM IN ANY WAY ON YOUR OWN.
+BY USING THIS SOFTWARE, YOU MUST AGREE TO TAKE FULL RESPONSIBILITY FOR DAMAGE CAUSED BY AELLYX IN ANY WAY ON YOUR OWN.
-THE CREATOR DOES NOT WANT PEOPLE TO USE RAVEN-STORM IF THEY DO NOT HAVE EXPERIENCE WITH THE ATTACKS INCLUDED.
+THE CREATOR DOES NOT WANT PEOPLE TO USE AELLYX IF THEY DO NOT HAVE EXPERIENCE WITH THE ATTACKS INCLUDED.
 EVERY ATTACK WILL CAUSE TEMPORARY DAMAGE, BUT LONG-TERM DAMAGE IS DEFFINITIFLY POSSIBLE.
-RAVEN-STORM SHOULD NOT SUGGEST PEOPLE TO PERFORM ILLEGAL ACTIVITIES.__
+AELLYX SHOULD NOT SUGGEST PEOPLE TO PERFORM ILLEGAL ACTIVITIES.__

 __THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,